Oberlin Preserve

 Oberlin, Ohio 44074

 With a small parking lot on Hamilton Street, the Oberlin Preserve has two eBird hotspots, one for the prairie, “Oberlin Preserve–Prairie” and one for the woods, “Oberlin Preserve–South Woods.”
 The woods can also be accessed from the cul de sac on Reserve Avenue.
-A former railroad right-of-way runs north-south along the eastern edge of the property, providing access to several places with different types of bird habitat.
+A former railroad right-of-way runs north-south along the eastern edge of the property, providing access to several places with different types of bird habitats.

 I’ve enjoyed winnowing snipes, serenading meadowlarks, hunting great horned owls, and my COVID spirit animal, solitary sandpipers.
 This property promises only to improve as the prairie matures, and Western Reserve Land Conservancy has plans to create additional walking paths through the woods.
 I’ll be there watching to see which new birds discover it.